Proportional fonts in Emacs

 a_third_variable = value3

-Unfortunately, the previous solution does not apply, because each line involve different non-space characters in general.
-Fortunately, this kind of spacing is typically non-significant, even in Haskell.
+Unfortunately, simply changing the widths of space characters does not work to preserve this kind of alignment, because each line in the table involves different non-space characters in general.
+Fortunately, this kind of spacing is typically insignificant, even in Haskell programs.
 So, for this kind of application, it is possible to use elastic tabstops.
-The idea is to use tabulation characters to separate column in the table, and let the editor lineup the columns.
+The idea is to use tabulation characters to separate columns in the table, and let the editor align the columns.
 (The link above shows elastic tabstops in action.)
-A pleasant characteristic of this convention is that it one of the original uses of tabstops on typewriters.
+A pleasant characteristic of this convention is that it mimics one of the original uses of tabstops on typewriters.
 Consequently, in some situations the table may be displayed correctly in an editor which uses plain tabstops and a monospace font.

 Org-mode

-Org mode is mostly for inputting free-form text, and as such does not suffer from much cultural bias towards monospace.
+Org mode’s purpose is mostly to input free-form text, and as such does not suffer from much cultural bias towards monospace.
 You will however want to configure Emacs to use a monospace font for certain elements, such as check-boxes and tables (See below).

 Some packages already have special support for proportional fonts.
-I’d love it if this is the beginning of a trend and it is expected that packages are written with proportional fonts in mind.
+I’d love it if this were the beginning of a trend and it would be expected for packages to support proportional fonts.

-The Vertico package has special support for variable pitch fonts: it correctly aligns the annotations provided by marginalia!
+The Vertico package has special support for proportional fonts: it correctly aligns the annotations provided by marginalia!

 The standard info